Control binge-eating from day one

 - Don’t keep junk food at home - you can’t eat what’s not available.
 Don’t go shopping when you are hungry!

 - Simply don’t eat any food from outside - eat only home-made food.
-Highly processed food creates massive disturbances in your body chemistry - and will make you go hunting for more soon.
+Highly processed food creates massive disturbances in your body chemistry.
+It has excessive amounts of salt and sugar and will make you go hunting for more soon.

 - Always have (seasonal and local) fruit at home.
-Eat it - I usually have it around 10 am and 4 pm.
+Eat it in good amounts - I usually have it around 10 am, in between breakfast and lunch.
+If you are starting on your journey of intermittent fasting, you can replace your evening snacks and full meal with fruit around 4 pm.

-- Have 1 tablespoon of ghee in the morning and 1 tablespoon around midday.
-You will feel a remarkable change - your body will not ask to be fed at random times.
+- Have 1 tablespoon of (ideally home made) ghee from A2 cows raised organically in the morning.
+You might feel a remarkable change - your body will not ask to be fed at random times.

-Track how much, what and when you eat for one month - and share your experiences in the comment section below.
+- Track how much, what and when you eat for one month in this food diary.
+This exercise itself will bring positive changes in your behavior.